Students were 100% satisfied with their course (NSS, 2015)

-The rapid growth in communications, High Definition, the internet and mobile technologies has created a demand for graduates with broad technical skills, specifically in operational areas, systems design, broadcast engineering and networked media technology.
+The rapid growth in communications, High Definition 4K and UHDTV, the internet and mobile technologies has created a demand for graduates with broad technical skills, specifically in operational areas, systems design, broadcast engineering and networked media technology.
 This course will enable you to learn the theory behind video, audio, IT and IP practices which lay the foundation for a variety of technical industries including broadcast and cinema, radio, TV and internet-delivered media.

 This course combines engineering theory with production know-how.
-You will learn about the principles and functions of video, audio and multimedia systems while gaining core skills and knowledge in electronics, design systems and the technical characteristics of film, standard definition and High Definition Television.
+You will learn about the principles and functions of video, audio and multimedia systems while gaining core skills and knowledge in electronics, design systems and the technical characteristics of Digital Cinema, standard definition and High Definition and Ultra High definition Television.
 You will also learn about the requirements for radio and TV broadcasting in Britain and Europe by completing a project on a technology area of your choice.

 The course has an impressive employment record in broadcast technical operations, broadcast engineering and systems design.
 Students gain work as broadcast engineers in transmission and distribution companies or in systems design companies as proposals engineers, technical sales, engineering or project management.
-There are multiple generations of our graduates working with and for each other in a number of leading broadcast companies including the BBC, SIS, TSL and MTV Networks.
+There are multiple generations of our graduates working with and for each other in a number of leading broadcast companies including the BBC, SIS, TSL, Blackmagic design, MTV Networks, Newtek, ITV.

 BSc (Hons) Media Technology student Adam on his final project to design an outside broadcast truck for the World Cup, exhibited as part of the Create@Salford Festival at Salford's MediaCityUK campus.